 Note: Particular importance will be placed on applications proposing open-access and open-source approaches to knowledge mobilization.

 Proposals must also include a plan for the maintenance, lifespan, dissemination and preservation of any resulting digital data.

 Proposed Events and Outreach Activities

-Proposed events and outreach activities must generally take place within 12 months of the date indicated on the notification of award.
+Proposed events and outreach activities must generally take place within 12 months of the date indicated on the notifice of award.

-Unless clearly an activity to create new linkages or initiate collaborations, proposed events and outreach activities must produce a timely and concrete deliverable, such as conference proceedings or other knowledge products developed for traditional formats and/or employing digital and/or multimedia formats.
+Unless specifically intended to create new, longer term linkages or to initiate collaborations, proposed events and outreach activities must produce a timely and concrete deliverable, such as conference proceedings or other knowledge products developed for traditional formats and/or employing digital and/or multimedia formats.

 Proposed events and outreach activities may be one-time encounters or catalysts designed to lead to longer-term partnerships and/or sustained programs of scholarly research.